8 Health Benefits Of Red Rice Poha

-The healthier cousin of the beaten white rice, red rice poha when cooked with traditional ingredients or even given a continental twist make for a healthy breakfast that helps in weight loss, and keeping healthy weight.
+One of India’s very own breakfast options, red rice poha, when cooked with traditional ingredients or even given a continental twist, can make for a healthy breakfast.
+Red rice poha also helps in weight loss and maintaining healthy body weight.

 Lately, we have been hearing about red rice and its importance in weight loss.

-Research shows that red rice, which mainly grows in Southern India and the Himalayan region, is rich source of vitamins and essential minerals.
+Research shows that red rice, which is mainly grown in Southern India and the Himalayan region, is a rich source of vitamins and essential minerals.
 It improves heart health and reduces bad cholesterol.

-So what makes red rice superior to regular white rice?
-The antioxidant anthocyanins.
-The reason why the rice is red tinted.
+So, what makes red rice superior to regular white rice?
+That is the antioxidant anthocyanins; gives the red rice the reddish purple colour.
 It is also found in red and purple fruits.

-Anthocyanins are a powerful anti-inflammatory agent.
-Red rice is known to alleviate the risk of allergies, cancer, while helping in weight management too.
+- Anthocyanins are a powerful anti-inflammatory agent.
+Red rice is known to alleviate the risk of allergies, cancer, while helping in weight management as well.

 Magnesium helps in lowering blood pressure and prevents heart attack.

 Manganese helps in improving metabolism.